 A study of important authors and themes of the Elizabethan and Jacobean eras, with an emphasis on the development of poetry from Wyatt to Marvell.
 Recommended for juniors and seniors.
 Offered in alternate years.

-ENG 327 Milton and the Seventeenth Century 3 A study of the major poet and selected prose writers (e.g., Bunyan) in an age of transition in society and religion.
+ENG 327 Milton and the Seventeenth Century 3 A study of the major poet and selected additional writers in an age of transition in society and religion.
 Recommended for juniors and seniors.
 Offered in alternate years.